rrwick/Bandage/README.md

 ### Assembly tips

 The structure of the graph is highly dependant on the k-mer size used for assembly.
 Small k-mers result in shorter contigs but with lots of connections, while large k-mers can result in longer contigs but with fewer connections.

 If your graph consists of many separate disconnected subgraphs (i.e. there are many small groups of contigs that have no connections to the rest of the graph), then your k-mer size may be too large.
 Alternatively, if your graph is connected (i.e. all contigs are tied together in a single graph structure) but is very dense and tangled, then your k-mer size may be too small.

 When assembling 100 bp reads in Velvet, a k-mer of 51 would be a good starting point, and then adjust up or down as needed.
-SPAdes conveniently conducts assembly multiple times using different k-mers, so you can look at the FASTG files for each assembly (in folders named like K21, K33, etc.) to find the best graph for viewing in Bandage.
+SPAdes conducts assembly multiple times using different k-mers, so you can look at the FASTG files for each assembly (in folders named like K21, K33, etc.) to find the best graph for viewing in Bandage.

 ## Contributing